If you regularly help someone with things like taking medicine, or washing or dressing them in your home or theirs, you are considered to be a carer.

 The Care Act, which came into effect from April 2015, means all carers can ask for support in making caring easier.
 This could be:

-The assessment will determine the level of support you receive and you will be involved in planning it.
-Assessments can be face-to-face or by telephone.
+The assessment will determine the level of support you need, and you will be involved in planning it.